fhircat/fhir_rdf_validator/tutorial/FHIRR4.md

-# Proposed FHIR R5 RDF model
+# Converting vanilla FHIR/JSON to FHIR/RDF

-See: https://github.com/fhircat/FHIRCat/issues/2 and [FHIRR4.md]() for additional information
+See: https://github.com/fhircat/FHIRCat/issues/2 for additional information

-This document describes the proposed "tweaks" that are used to convert from "vanilla" FHIR JSON into the proposed FHIR RDF format.
+This document describes the additional "tweaks" that are needed beyond the standard JSON-LD 1.1 context extensions that are needed to transform "vanilla" FHIR JSON into FHIR RDF.

+The goals of this project include:
+1) To document the (a) minimal set of changes that would be required to generate the RDF found in the [HL7 FHIR ITS specification](http://build.fhir.org/rdf.html) as it exists today.
+2) To provide a foundation on which can be used to prototype, test, and evaluate proposed simplifications to the existing specification.

 ## Nomenclature
 * **Vanilla JSON (or just "JSON" when the context is obvious)** - FHIR JSON representations in use in the FHIR ecosystem today.
-* **R5 JSON** - FHIR JSON that has been modified to include additional elements -- such as the `fhir:nodeRole` item, explicit list ordering, extensible values, etc. -- which are used in the R4 version of FHIR/RDF.
-The R5 version represents our proposed changes
+* **R4 JSON** - FHIR JSON that has been modified to include additional elements -- such as the `fhir:nodeRole` item, explicit list ordering, extensible values, etc. -- which are used in the R4 version of FHIR/RDF.
+The R4 version is the existing version of FHIR/RDF as of 2019.
+R5 refers to a proposed next version.
-* **R5 RDF** - FHIR R5 RDF where appropriate

 ## JSON LD 1.1 Contexts